Chamaesipho brunnea: Diagnosis and discussion

 The shell in non-crowded specimens of Chamaesipho brunnea is usually low conic, brown with prominent growth ridges basally, corroded upper sections are whiter and smoother.
 Crowded individuals become columnar.
-Shell wall in juveniles, to 4 mm maximum diameter consists of six plates, which then reduce to four by fusion of carinolatera with rostrolatera.
+Shell wall in juveniles, to 4 mm maximum diameter consists of six plates, which then reduce to four by fusion of carinolaterals with rostrolatera.
 Complete fusion of wall is accomplished by reproductive maturity, 5–6 mm diameter.
 No trace of plate sutures is visible inside or outside of shell.
 Adult shell plates are thick.
 Maximum size is about 19 mm rostrocarinal diameter, with aperture about 10 mm.

 The scutum is wider than high, and distinguished by its comparatively large, rectangular articular ridge.
 The interior shows a smooth surface, with clearly defined shallow or deep adductor pit and shallow lateral depressor pit.
 Scutal adductor ridge, a character of the genus, is nearly absent, or poorly expressed.
 The tergum is trapezoidal, with protruding rounded articular ridge.
 There is no spur, and the interior is featureless except for about 7 prominent crests for the tergal depressor muscle.
 These crests are visible on the exterior.

 Diagnostic soft part features include a dark brown body with black cirri, and mandible with three, sometimes four teeth.
 First tooth is separated from rest by large gap.
 The lower edge bears a row of fine bristles without larger teeth.